 Always request a police report at the scene of any car accident.
 An official report created by law enforcement can help establish liability, and you can request a copy of the document in case you need it during your lawsuit.
 If you decide to file a civil lawsuit against the driver, any paperwork related to the accident can be helpful.

 Do I still need witnesses if I was riding with my friends in the Uber?

 The more witnesses who can account for the accident, the better.
 While statements from your friends can be beneficial to your case, statements from witnesses who have no relationship with you can have even more weight.
 In most cases, friends will try to support your claim the best that they can.
 A bystander has no bias and also may have seen the accident happen from a different perspective other than yours and your friends.

-If you are a victim of an Uber accident, speak with an experienced attorney such as the personal injury lawyer Maine locals trust.
+If you are a victim of an Uber accident, speak with an experienced attorney to help you understand your options.